-Joint Ventures and Veteran-Owned Small Businesses
+Joint Ventures And Veteran-Owned Small Businesses

-Posted by Gregory M. Rada | Guest Blog
+Posted by Gregory M. Rada | October 08, 2024 | Guest Blog

 A joint venture is an opportunity for your business to expand without all the expense and risk of doing that on its own.
 One or more other companies are working with you to exploit possibilities that you can’t or don’t want to handle on their own.
 An effective contract allows the parties to reap the benefits without risking too much if the venture doesn’t go as planned as a corporate transaction lawyer can attest.